joenoyard/devise_security_extension/README.md

 rails generate devise_security_extension:install
 ```

-The generator adds optional configurations to `config/initializers/devise.rb`.
-Enable
-the modules you wish to use in the initializer you are ready to add Devise Security Extension modules on top of Devise modules to any of your Devise models:
+The generator will inject the available configuration options into the **existing** Devise initializer and you MUST take a look at it (and all the Devise configuration as well).
+When you are done, you are ready to add Devise Security Extension modules on top of Devise modules to any of your Devise models:

 ```ruby
 devise :password_expirable, :secure_validatable, :password_archivable, :session_limitable, :expirable